gjtorikian/commonmarker/README.md

 commonmarker
 ============

+**Don't try to use this.
+It's very much work in progress and is currently in an unuseable state.**

 Ruby wrapper for [libcmark](https://github.com/jgm/CommonMark), the reference parser for CommonMark.
 The gem includes sources for the C library (currently from commit 677a22519a), so the